Dead-Orbit/DEAD-ORBIT/gistfile1.md

 ## It's a JSON

-If you don't know anything about JSON, please, spend some of your time on learning JSON structure.
+If you don't know anything about JSON, please, spend some time on learning JSON structure.

 Recommended sources: